Bogdanp/personal-website/content/post/ann-marionette.md

     raco pkg install marionette

-And the docs should show up on the package server within the next cuouple of days.
+And the docs should show up on the package server within the next couple of days.
 In the mean time, you can run

     raco docs marionette